How to Clear Cloud Synced Settings in Microsoft Account

 Summary

-Clearing your cloud-synced settings helps you start fresh, fixes potential sync errors, and protects your privacy.
+Clearing your cloud-synced settings helps you start fresh, can fix potential sync errors, and protects your privacy.
 By removing these settings through the Microsoft Devices page and your OneDrive account, you ensure that old configuration files are no longer stored in the cloud.
 Remember to use a clean browser session if you encounter issues with the removal buttons.
 Reference: Microsoft

 Why does the ‘Remove’ button not respond in the cloud settings portal?